Posterior Limb Of The Internal Capsule

 Detailed Fiber Tract Topography

-• Corticospinal Tract: This is the primary motor pathway and takes up the majority of the PLIC.
-It's important to recognize the somatotopic organization within this tract.
+• Corticospinal Tract: This is the primary motor pathway and takes up the majority of the PLIC. make sure to recognize the somatotopic organization within this tract.
 Fibers controlling the face are located most anteriorly, followed by those controlling the upper extremity, and lastly, the lower extremity fibers are located most posteriorly.
 This arrangement helps to explain why some lesions predominantly affect one part of the body more than another.

 • Corticobulbar Tract: Situated anterior to the corticospinal tract, this pathway controls the muscles of the face, head, and neck.
 Lesions here commonly result in contralateral lower facial weakness and dysarthria.